Social Security and Medicare

 If you were married for 10 years or more and at least age 62 and single, you can collect spousal Social Security benefits based on your ex-spouse’s work record.
 Also, if you and your ex-spouse have been divorced for at least two years and you are both at least age 62, your former spouse can commence benefits even if you are not retired.
 If this applies to you, consult with the Social Security Administration about your options for taking the spousal benefit.
 Note, there may be reductions in the benefit and earned income limitations if you take the spousal benefit before your FRA.

-Medicare is a federal health insurance program for people age 65 or older and who are U.S. citizens or permanent residents, and you (or your spouse, who is living or deceased, or former spouse) receive or are eligible to receive Social Security benefits.
+Medicare is a federal health insurance program for people age 65 or older and who are U.S. citizens or permanent residents, and who receive or are eligible to receive Social Security benefits (or whose spouse, who is living or deceased, or former spouse, receives or is eligible to receive Social Security benefits).
 Like Social Security, people pay Medicare taxes on their earnings while they work and become eligible at age 65 if they have paid the tax for at least 40 quarters (10 years of work).

-- Some people with disabilities qualify for Medicare coverage earlier than age 65.
-See www.medicare.gov for more information.
+- • Some people with disabilities qualify for Medicare coverage earlier than age 65.
+See medicare.gov for more information.

 Medicare coverage is offered in four “Parts”, each with its own coverage area and rules: